 - Sent troops to Little Rock, Arkansas to enforce desegregation and initiated desegregation of military troops as well.

-- Known in foreign policy as expanding and eased tensions of the Cold War.
+- Known in foreign policy as expanded and eased tensions of the Cold War.

 - Was the fourth President to be assassinated in office.